• Skip to main content

 While it sounds lovely, there are a few things you will want to know about this Corcovado train.
 The train station is in the Cosme Velho neighbourhood.
 While it’s easy to get there by public bus, the nearest subway exit requires a 40-minute walk to the station.

 The train moves only 540 passengers per hour, thus resulting in long queues at a station that attracts pickpockets.
-Once on the train, you have the option to sit facing forward or backwards if you’re lucky enough to get a seat at all.
-Many passengers end up standing, a challenging position on the steeper portions of the hill.
+Once on the train, you have the option to sit facing forward or backward if you’re lucky enough to get a seat at all.
+Many passengers end up standing in a challenging position on the steeper portions of the hill.
 Photographers, be prepared for dirty windows.

 However, despite being a bit uncomfortable, it was a quick and easy way to the top.